PBDA Coral Project

 Coral Project Branches Out

-What started as an initiative by the Ninth Grade students is, today, a project that has grown to reach all grades and expanded to include additional environmental research vital to Florida including the mangroves, the Everglades, and more.
+What started as an initiative by PBDA’s Eighth and Ninth Grade students is, today, a project that has grown to reach all grades and expanded to include additional environmental research vital to Florida including the mangroves, the Everglades, and more.

 Through partnerships with community and national organizations like the Reef Institute, MANG, FAU’s Pine Jog, Community Greening, LOX Farms, and more, PBDA students have the chance to explore additional ecosystems and better understand how each is interconnected.
 In addition, the Coral Project brings in guest speakers, like 4Ocean and Zack Rago, co-star of the award-winning Netflix documentary “Chasing Coral,” to speak to the larger school community.